 1. Use Mirrors to Illuminate a Room

-To let light in, simply place a mirror opposite or next to a window to increase the quantity of natural daylight in the room (no matter how gloomy the sky is outside) the bigger the mirror, the brighter the space, as mirrors effectively double your light sources.
+To let light in simply place a mirror opposite, or next to, a window to increase the amount and quantity of light in the room (no matter how gloomy the sky is outside.)
+The bigger the mirror, the brighter the space will be, as mirrors effectively double your light source.

-The Hilde Antique-Style Vertical Mirror is the ideal choice for a bedroom and will make the space feel lighter and extra open, especially when located above a mirrored chest of drawers.
-A wonderful centrepiece, The Hilde Mirror features a decorative design made from iron.
-The beveled edge detailing gives the complete piece a magical feel.
+The Hilde antique-style vertical mirror is the ideal choice for a bedroom and will instantly make any space feel brighter and more open (especially when located above a mirrored chest of drawers.)
+A wonderful centerpiece, the Hilde Mirror features a decorative design made from iron and beveled edge detailing that gives the piece a magical look and feel.

 2. Use Mirrors to Decorate a Room

-Mirrors will cleverly deceive the eye and can be used to enhance a room or deflect attention from quirky spaces such as sloping ceilings or gaps too small for furniture.
-Perfect for rooms where you intend to entertain, a mirror placed against a wall in a dining room can create the look of a grand gathering, whilst a large mirror in a living room will give the illusion of space as well as making an attractive piece of mounted art.
+Mirrors will cleverly deceive the eye and can be used to enhance and decorate a room or deflect attention away from quirky spaces such as sloping ceilings or gaps too small for furniture.
+Perfect for rooms where you intend to entertain, a mirror placed against a wall in a dining room can create the look of a grand gathering, whilst a large mirror in a living room will give the illusion of space, as well as making an attractive piece of mounted art.